Jithendiran/OS-explo/8086/program/README.md

 ##### 2. Application Run and System Calls

 The kernel hands over control to the User Program, which runs on its own User Stack.
-When the application needs to perform a task the hardware or OS controls (like printing to the screen or quitting):
+When the application needs to perform a task the hardware or OS controls (like printing to the screen):

 * The User Program makes a **System Call** by triggering the **$x80$ interrupt**.
 * The CPU stops the User Program and immediately jumps to the **Kernel's Interrupt Handler** to process the request.